250 Years of Banking in Greater Cincinnati: From Flatboats to Fintech

 The Mid-20th Century: Suburban Growth and the Community Bank Era

 Community banks played a central role in financing that growth.
-Unlike the larger institutions, community banks were embedded in specific neighborhoods and counties — making lending decisions based on local knowledge and personal relationships.
+Unlike larger institutions, community banks were embedded in specific neighborhoods and counties — making lending decisions based on local knowledge and personal relationships.
 The banker who approved your mortgage was also likely the parent at your child's school and the neighbor at your church.

-The 1980s–1990s: Consolidation, Deregulation, and Why Heritage Bank Was Founded
+The 1980s–1990s: Consolidation, Deregulation and Why Heritage Bank Was Founded

-It was precisely this environment that gave rise to Heritage Bank.
 Heritage Bank was founded in 1990 by Arnold Caddell, one of Northern Kentucky's most respected entrepreneurs and philanthropists.
-He brought together a group of local businesspeople who shared his concern about shrinking access to community banks able and eager to respond to regional consumer and business banking needs.
-The founders wondered where local families would find bankers who knew them by name — and where tomorrow's entrepreneurs, family businesses and independent companies would find banks committed to their success.
+He brought together a group of local businesspeople who shared his concern about shrinking access to community banking — and who asked a simple question: where would local families find bankers who knew them by name, and where would tomorrow's entrepreneurs and independent businesses find banks genuinely committed to their success?

 Heritage Bank was formally established on September 4, 1990.
-Its founding philosophy was a direct response to the consolidation wave: that Cincinnati and Northern Kentucky deserved a bank that was genuinely rooted here, making decisions here, and investing its deposits back into this community.
+Its founding philosophy was a direct response to the consolidation wave: that Cincinnati and Northern Kentucky deserved a bank that was genuinely rooted here, making decisions here and investing its deposits back into this community.

-The 2000s–Present: Digital Banking, Economic Cycles, and Staying Independent
+The 2000s–Present: Digital Banking, Economic Cycles and Staying Independent

-The decades since Heritage Bank's founding have brought dramatic changes to the industry.
+The decades since Heritage Bank's founding have brought dramatic change to the industry.
 The 2008 financial crisis tested banks across the country — and reinforced the value of conservative, relationship-based community banking that avoided the speculative excesses that threatened larger institutions.

 Through all of it, Heritage Bank's purpose has remained unchanged: to take deposits from this community, reinvest them here through loans and services and build relationships that last longer than any single transaction.